-Last updated on November 12th, 2017
+Last updated on October 23rd, 2022

-Jamaica is an island country situated in the Caribbean Sea, consisting of the third-largest island of the Greater Antilles.
+It is the third-largest island of the Greater Antilles.
 While many people associate Jamaica with coconuts, rum, and lilting accents, the country has a lot more to offer.
 With these 60 interesting facts about Jamaica, let’s learn more about its history, culture, people, flag, reggae music, and some weird and funny facts.

 Interesting facts about Jamaica you probably didn’t know

 1. The original inhabitants of Jamaica cultivated corn and yams.
 Today, Jamaica is famous for cultivating sugar cane, bananas, and mangoes, none of which are indigenous.

 2. Jamaica produces Blue Mountain Coffee, a highly sought-after and expensive coffee that is popular across the globe.
 It is one of the rarest coffees in the world.

 3. In 1988, Jamaica was the first tropical country to send a bobsledding team to the Winter Olympics (Bobsledding – a winter sport in which teams of two or four teammates make timed runs down narrow, twisting, banked, iced tracks in a gravity-powered sled.
 The timed runs are combined to calculate the final score.)

 4. Jamaica is home to over 200 species of exotic orchid, 73 of which are indigenous.